rohitsupekar/self-docker-k8s/readme.md

-Following are my notes that I took while taking this course on [Docker and Kubernetes](https://www.udemy.com/course/docker-mastery/).
+Following are my notes taken during this course on [Docker and Kubernetes](https://www.udemy.com/course/docker-mastery/).

 # Why Docker?